iluwatar/java-design-patterns/step-builder/README.md

 ---
+title: "Step Builder Pattern in Java: Crafting Fluent Interfaces for Complex Object Construction"
-title: Step Builder
+shortTitle: Step Builder
+description: "Master the Step Builder pattern in Java to streamline complex object creation.
+Learn through detailed explanations and examples.
+Perfect for software developers aiming to enhance code readability and maintainability."
 category: Creational
 language: en
 tag:
   - Code simplification
   - Domain
   - Encapsulation
   - Extensibility
   - Instantiation
   - Interface
 ---

 ## Also known as

 * Fluent Builder

-## Intent
+## Intent of Step Builder Design Pattern

-Separate the construction of a complex object step-by-step, allowing an object to be built incrementally.
+The Step Builder pattern in Java is an advanced technique to create complex objects with clarity and flexibility.
+It is perfect for scenarios requiring meticulous step-by-step object construction.

-## Explanation
+## Detailed Explanation of Step Builder Pattern with Real-World Examples

 Real-world example